alonsoir/AironmanGPT/README.md

 6. General Tips for Managing API Keys:
 Environment Variables: Store your API keys in environment variables rather than hard-coding them into your project.
 This makes your application more secure and flexible.

-.gitignore: If you're using Git, ensure your .env file or any file containing API keys is listed in your .gitignore file to prevent it from being uploaded to a public repository.
+7. .gitignore: If you're using Git, ensure your .env file or any file containing API keys is listed in your .gitignore file to prevent it from being uploaded to a public repository.

-Documentation: Always refer to the official documentation of the API provider for the most accurate and up-to-date information on obtaining and using API keys.
+8. Documentation: Always refer to the official documentation of the API provider for the most accurate and up-to-date information on obtaining and using API keys.

-By following these steps and guidelines, you'll be able to obtain the necessary API keys to integrate DeHashed and OpenAI services into your projects.
+9. By following these steps and guidelines, you'll be able to obtain the necessary API keys to integrate DeHashed and OpenAI services into your projects.

-GPT4All
+GPT4All (Optional, in progress)

 The idea is to be able to use autonomous agents for each of the phases of a pentesting operation.
 To do this, an LLM will be used that interacts with each of the invocations of said agents and collects the inputs and